alxshelepenok/lumen/content/posts/fleek-network-running-a-node-in-a-docker-container.md

 ---
 template: post
 draft: false
-title: 'Fleek Network: Running Ursa in a Docker container'
+title: 'Fleek Network: Running a node in a Docker container'
-slug: fleek-network-running-ursa-in-a-docker-container
+slug: fleek-network-running-a-node-in-a-docker-container
 date: 2022-12-05T23:00:00Z
 canonical: ''
-description: A guide on how to run Fleek Network's Ursa in a docker container
+description: A guide on how to run Fleek Network's node in a docker container
 category: Tutorial
 tags:
 - DCDN